-When we think of dirty items in the home, we usually think of the toilet seat – but the disturbing fact of the matter is that your toilet seat is far cleaner than your smartphone, or even your computer’s mouse.
+When we think of dirty items in the home, we usually think of the toilet seat – but shockingly, your toilet seat is far cleaner than your smartphone or even your computer’s mouse.

-A toilet seat is actually one of the cleaner things in your home, simply because it’s not exposed much to a diversity of foreign bacteria.
-Bare bottoms are actually quite pristine in comparison to our hands which touch countless foreign items throughout the day.
+A toilet seat is one of the cleaner things in your home, simply because it’s not exposed much to a diversity of foreign bacteria.
+Bare bottoms are quite pristine compared to our hands, which touch countless foreign items throughout the day.

 And while you can wash your hands, you unfortunately can’t soak your phone or television remote in the sink.

-It’s for this reason that these items become covered in potentially harmful bacterial colonies: they just can’t be washed.
+For this reason, these items become covered in potentially harmful bacterial colonies: they just can’t be washed.

-Just because we collectively assume it’s ok to let these items go unwashed doesn’t mean we’re protected against the infections and diseases they potentially carry and spread.
+Just because we collectively assume it’s okay to let these items go unwashed doesn’t mean we’re safe against the infections and diseases they potentially carry and spread.

-It’s appropriately sized for the kind of items you’ll need to cleanse using UV light, and it’s also designed to cleanse those household items that are particularly dangerous when left improperly washed: adult toys.
+It’s appropriately sized for the kind of items you’ll need to cleanse using UV light.
+It’s also designed to cleanse those household items that are particularly dangerous when left improperly washed: adult toys.

-Don’t skip cleaning the dirtiest items in your home simply because they can’t be washed with water, it’s time to start washing these infection-carriers with light.
+Don’t skip cleaning the dirtiest items in your home simply because you can’t wash them with water.
+It’s time to start washing these infection carriers with light.

 With a UVee Clean in your home (or other UV-C disinfecting device) you’ll be able to cover all your hygiene bases.

-It should be concerning to most of us that our dirtiest items are not only the unwashable ones, but the ones we hold close – sometimes close to our most vulnerable features, such as our eyes and mouths.
+It should concern most of us that our dirtiest items are not only the unwashable ones but the ones we hold close – sometimes close to our most vulnerable features, such as our eyes and mouths.

 If you’re concerned about hygiene for health reasons, or have a busy home full of roommates or kids, then you’ll want to confront those little harbingers of illness in your home: those non washables, and of course, your intimate toys.